 Furthermore, the emphasis on honesty, justice, and fairness within Islamic work ethics fosters a positive work environment characterized by mutual respect and cooperation(Ibrahim, 2018).
-Employees who adhere to these principles are more likely to engage in ethical behavior and exhibit a strong sense of organizational commitment, contributing to a conducive workplace atmosphere.
+Employees who adhere to these principles are likelier to engage in ethical behavior and exhibit a strong sense of organizational commitment, contributing to a conducive workplace atmosphere.

 Research has also highlighted the association between Islamic work ethics and organizational commitment across affective, normative, and continuance dimensions.
-Employees who embody IWE principles are more likely to feel emotionally attached to their organization, adhere to its norms and values, and perceive a sense of obligation to remain with the organization.
+Employees who embody IWE principles are more likely to feel emotionally attached to their organization, adhere to its norms and values, and feel obligated to remain with it.

-Islamic Work ethics variables assess 4 indicators including: hard work, commitment and dedication to work, avoidance of unethical methods and competitiveness in the workplace (Mohammad et al., 2018).
+Islamic Work ethics variables assess four indicators: hard work, commitment and dedication to work, avoidance of unethical methods, and competitiveness in the workplace (Mohammad et al., 2018).
 In summary, empirical findings corroborate the theoretical framework of Islamic work ethics by demonstrating their positive impact on employee response and job satisfaction.
-By integrating religious principles into professional conduct, IWE fosters a conducive work environment characterized by ethical behavior, organizational commitment, and enhanced job satisfaction among employees.
+Integrating religious principles into professional conduct IWE fosters a conducive work environment characterized by ethical behavior, organizational commitment, and enhanced employee job satisfaction.